-People with autism tend to rely on routines and repetitive actions for structure and self soothing.
+Autistic people tend to rely on routines and repetitive actions for structure and self soothing.

-This can present as resistance to any kind of change in daily routine, or a desire to eat the same foods or do the same activities over and over.
+You might also notice that your child has the desire to eat the same foods or do the same activities over and over.

-Social & Communications Issues
+Social And Communications Issues

 What Causes Autism Spectrum Disorder?

 If you suspect your child has autism spectrum disorder, you probably have a lot of questions.